coky-t/owasp-mastg-ja/Document/0x04-Testing-Processes-and-Techniques.md

 #### 入力ファジング

--- TODO [Write a better description, or remove this] --
+The process of fuzzing is to repeatedly feeding an application with various combinations of input value, with the goal of finding security vulnerabilities in the input-parsing code.
+There were instances when the application simply crashes, but also were also occations when it did not crash but behave in a manner which the developers did not expect them to be, which may potentially lead to exploitation by attackers.

 Fuzz testing, is a method for testing software input validation by feeding it intentionally malformed input.
-Steps in fuzzing
+Below are the steps in performing the fuzzing:

 * Identifying a target
 * Generating malicious inputs
 * Test case delivery